-Smoked Salmon and Dungeness Crab Cakes are what happens when the dynamic duo of Dungeness crab and smoked salmon join forces with a killer Oregon Chardonnay you get…
+Smoked Salmon and Dungeness Crab Cakes are what happens when the dynamic duo of Dungeness crab and smoked salmon join forces with a killer Oregon Chardonnay…

 I have a bit of an obsession with Oregon Chardonnay, and this wine is among my favorites.
 You might remember that last year I paired the 2013 Knudsen Chardonnay with this delicious smoked whole chicken.
 So I was excited to come up with something different to pair with the newest release of this wine, the 2014 vintage.

 Which brought me to crab.
 I wanted to pair this wine with seafood.
 Something that had some richness, but not too much.
 Something we could put on the smoker, but without any intense smoke flavor dominating.
 Salmon kept popping in my head too.
 But salmon alone, I thought, would be a bit too strong of a flavor for the wine.
 Crab cakes could be fun, but to be honest, I dislike most crab cakes out there.

 After reading this recipe on Food.com, which had some smoked salmon sandwiched in the middle of the crab cakes, we decided to smoke a small salmon fillet, and use that to mix with the crab meat.
 This also helped stretch the crabmeat, since Dungeness crab is some expensive stuff!
 Sheesh!!

 We flavored the salmon simply, with some Dijon mustard, salt and pepper, and smoked it for about 90 minutes.
 We then combined the salmon with the crab and other ingredients to make the cakes.